o3t1w/ChatGPT-Uncensored/README.md

     bash chatgpt_uncensored.sh "ask your question"

-If you dont get any respons, just execute your question again to regenerate response.
+**!
+If you dont get any response, just execute your question again to regenerate response.**